wartimeaide/website/content/members.md

 {{< divider >}}

 ## Harper Staton-Todaro
-- Director of Internal Affairs
+- Director of Chapters
 - Board Member

-Harper Staton-Todaro is the Director of Internal Affairs for War Time Aide.
-She assists with any issues that arise in the corporation.
-Harper also assists with fundraising and organizing other events.
-She is in charge of handling any problems anyone in the organization may have.
+Harper Staton-Todaro is the Director of Chapters for Wartime Aide.
+She create the curriculum for the chapter's.

 {{< divider >}}